owodolab/py-graspi/README.md

 <br />
   If there are any other issues with installation, please visit: https://python.igraph.org/en/stable/

-## Running all 33 morphologies tests
+## Running All 33 Morphologies Tests
 To run the morphologies tests, return to the previous directory of "/py-graspi" by running:
 ```
 cd ..